openstack-k8s-operators/data-plane-adoption/docs/openstack/planning.md

 sure we are taking them into consideration when placing the Cinder services (as mentioned above in the Node Roles section) and the right storage transport related binaries are running on the OpenShift nodes.

+Detailed information about the specifics for each storage transport protocol can be found in the [Cinder Adoption section](cinder_adoption.md).
+Please take a good look at that document before proceeding to be able to plan the adoption better.